serbelga/navigation-compose-extended/docs/usage.md

-> [!IMPORTANT]
+!!! info

-> In the next documentation, annotations are used to create navigation elements, but we can also create them programmatically.
+    In the next documentation, annotations are used to create navigation elements, but we can also create them programmatically.

 The `NavDestination` represents some Destination in the Navigation graph.